NICMx/Jool/doc/usr/userspace-app.markdown

 The command will only affect the tables mentioned by these parameters.

+About other parameters:

+* The application will attempt to resolve the name of the IPv6 service of each BIB entry.
+Use `--numeric` to turn this behavior off.

 Examples:

 {% highlight bash %}
-# Display only the TCP and the UDP tables.
+# Display only the TCP and UDP tables.
 jool --bib --display --tcp --udp
+# Same, but do not query the DNS.
+jool --bib --display --tcp --udp --numeric
 # Display the number of entries in the TCP and ICMP tables.
 jool --bib --count --tcp --icmp
 # Add an entry to the UDP table.